naomiyjiang/wisd_court_catalysts/README.md

 2022 NBA Eastern Conference Finals (BOS vs. MIA) and 2022 NBA Finals (BOS vs. GSW) Time retrieved: July 2023

-# Project Name
-Analysis of Shooting Efficiency and Players for NBA's Boston Celtics
+# Analysis of Shooting Efficiency and Players for NBA's Boston Celtics

 # Project Description
 This project focuses on the shooting efficiency of players in the Boston Celtics team.
 We have conducted detailed analysis and statistics on the shooting efficiency and shot attempts of players in 12 games played by the Boston Celtics.